guettli/programming-guidelines/README.rst

 I had no clue what most questions where about.
 But this small advice "If unsure choose ..." helped me get it done.

 If you are managing a project: Care for new comers.
 Provide them with guide lines.
 But don't reinvent docs.
 Provide links to the relevant upstream docs, if you just use a piece of software.
-Avoid redundant docs.

 Keep custom IDE configuration small ...................................